Optimized Data Rate Allocation for Dynamic Sensor Fusion over Resource Constrained Communication Networks: Conclusion

 \section{Conclusion}

 In this paper, we considered a sensor data rate allocation problem for dynamic sensor fusion over resource restricted communication networks.
 Using a system model motivated by practical remote sensing scenarios and well-understood methods of zero delay source coding, we proposed a data rate allocation problem between a group of remote sensors and a fusion center.
-We reformulated this problem using information theoretic tools and ideas from Kalman filtering.
+We reformulated this problem using information-theoretic tools and ideas from Kalman filtering.
 Our proposed optimization took the form of a difference-of-convex program.
 We applied the CCP algorithm to find a heuristic solution.
 We conducted a numerical study on a 1D heat transfer model and on a 2D target tracking by drone swarm scenario.
 Our numerical results suggest that the proposed approach is sparsity-promoting.
-By considering a a limiting case of the SRA problem that admitted an analytical solution, we gained insight into the sparsity promoting property.
+By considering a a limiting case of the SRA problem that admitted an analytical solution, we gained insight into the sparsity-promoting property.

 Possible directions for future research include analyzing the non-convexity of the SRA problem and developing computationally efficient algorithms to a perform the minimization.
-In addition, a connection to the CEO problem and extensions to unreliable networks are attractive avenues for future research.
+In particular, when considering the infinite horizon sensor resource allocation problem, we restricted our optimization to time-invariant rate allocations (i.e. time-invariant quantizer sensitivities).
+The existence (or lack thereof) of time-varying (e.g., periodic) solutions that outperform optimal time-invariant solutions is an interesting question that presents an opportunity for future work.
+In \citen{tanakaSingleLetter}, the optimality of time-invariant solutions is established for a related (but not equivalent) problem called the sequential rate-distortion (SRD) problem.
+The convexity of the multi-stage SRD problem allows one to effectively "single-letterize" the the optimization.
+Unfortunately, in our current setting, the multi-stage SRA problem (e.g., equation (\ref{eq:prob1})) is not a convex program.
+This makes it difficult to apply the proof techniques from \citen{tanakaSingleLetter} to the present setup.

+Extensions to unreliable networks are attractive avenues for future research.
+Notably, our notion of airtime in Section \ref{ssec:phy} relied infinite blocklength expressions for channel capacity.
+It would be interesting to incorporate modern tools from finite blocklength information theory (cf. \citen{polyanskiy}) to better quantify ``real world" communication costs and notions of reliability.
+Likewise, our numerical simulations in Section \ref{sec:Num} assumed reliable communication channels.
+Incorporating realistic physical layer channel impairments into simulations like those in Section \ref{sec:Num} presents another exciting opportunity for future investigations.
+Finally, it may also be possible to discover a more illuminating connection to the CEO problem.